swiftlang/swift/docs/SIL.rst

 General Optimization Passes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SIL captures language-specific type information, which makes it possible to
+SIL captures language-specific type information, making it possible to
-perform high-level optimizations such as generics specialization that are
+perform high-level optimizations—such as specialization of
-difficult to perform on LLVM IR.
-The details of these have not been fully
+generics—that are difficult to perform on LLVM IR.
+The details of
-nailed down, but we expect this to be important.
+these high-level optimizations have not been fully nailed down, but we
+expect them to be important.

 Syntax
 ------

-SIL is reliant on Swift's type system and declarations, so SIL syntax is
+SIL is reliant on Swift's type system and declarations, so SIL syntax
-an extension of Swift's.
-A ``.sil`` file is a Swift source file with added
+is an extension of Swift's.
+A ``.sil`` file is a Swift source file
-SIL definitions.
-The Swift source is parsed only for its declarations;
+with added SIL definitions.
+The Swift source is parsed only for its
-Swift ``func`` bodies and top-level code are ignored except for nested
+declarations; Swift ``func`` bodies (except for nested declarations)
+and top-level code are ignored by the SIL parser.
+In a ``.sil`` file,
-declarations.
-In a ``.sil`` file, there are no implicit imports; the ``swift``
+there are no implicit imports; the ``swift`` and/or ``Builtin``
-and/or ``Builtin`` standard modules must be imported explicitly if used.
+standard modules must be imported explicitly if used.

 Here is an example of a ``.sil`` file::